 The second phase aims at improving adaptation to climate change, controlling environmental pollution and enhancing standards of living for affected communities by strengthening the sustainable management of natural resources.
-To achieve this, proposed activities were developed in a participatory manner through successive workshops and meeting with stakeholders and local community.
+To achieve this, IUCN adapted community engagement and participatory approach in implementing nature base solutions, proposed activities were developed through successive workshops and meeting with stakeholders and local community.

 After holding multiple meetings where the local committee and the technical committee discussed priorities and basing on community environmental strategy and action plane decided to implement the following projects:

 - Providing solar panel units for community members

 Targeting women and youth participation in sustainable development, Community Based Associations (CBO) were established that tend to their role in project implementation, The CBOs implements income generating / nature- based projects invested in environmental conservation and sustainable management of natural resources.

 The selected projects focused on sustainable use of natural recourse with in the area, such as traditional food production, providing needed training and qualification on food production, safety and hygiene, in addition to food packaging and marketing.
 Other projects include, poultry breeding, home gardening, cultivation and packaging of medicinal and aromatic plants, also used in natural soap production project.
 To ensure sustainability and the continuo of innovation the CBOs will work on opening communications and marketing opportunities and work on further equipping participants with vocational training through governmental, national and international NGOs and other entities to ensure sustainability.